-All participants are emailed after the pilgrimage requesting feedback and with details of items lost and found.
+If you find anything that has been left behind please hand it in to a volunteer; if you have lost anything please let us know.
+All participants are emailed after the pilgrimage requesting feedback and with details of items lost and found: please look out for it.
 Unclaimed property collected by the Society is disposed of in the New Year.